PalakKaur/R-coding-sessions/README.md

 # R-coding-sessions
-This repository contains some R practise questions I designed and taught during a coding session for graduate course: Data Science in R
+This repository contains some practise questions I designed and taught during a coding session for the graduate course, Data Science in R, at Hult International Business School.

 ## Topics covered: